 Here's a tip: don't assume that an item is gone just because you are reading the Marketplace

-a day or two after it was mailed out.
+a day or two after it was mailed.
 Sellers often do not make an agreement about

-selling right away, and it also happens that agreements fall through and sellers
+selling right away.
+It also happens that agreements fall through and sellers

 are looking for another buyer.
 We know someone who recently obtained a free